samerlahoud/tutorial-lpwan-iot/ICT-18/technical-specs.md

         - \small Suspend/resume user plane connection (rather than release/re- establish user plane connection)
         - The device context is maintained at the UE, eNB, and MME during idle mode
     - Control Plane CIoT EPS optimization procedure
-        - \small Transfer data over non-radio signaling (DoNAS, Data over Non-Access Stratum) $\Rightarrow$ no need for user plane connection
+        - \small Transfer data over non-radio signaling (DoNAS, Data over Non-Access Stratum)
         - The IP packets are encapsulated in non-radio signaling messages and are sent to the MME
         - The MME extracts the IP packets and forwards them to the S-GW